Damjan Krajišnik

-Damjan Krajišnik (Дамјан Крајишник; born 29 April 1997) is a Bosnian footballer who plays as a midfielder for Bosnian Premier League club Radnik Bijeljina.
+Damjan Krajišnik (Дамјан Крајишник; born 29 April 1997) is a Bosnian footballer who plays as a midfielder for Kazakhstan Premier League club Kyzylzhar.

 Club career

 Born in Bijeljina, he started with the academy of local FK Radnik Bijeljina, from where he moved to the academy of neighbouring Serbian giants FK Partizan in 2012.
 In 2015, he had a half-season stint back in Bosnia with a powerhouse from their capital, FK Sarajevo, before starting his senior career by debuting for FK Podrinje Janja playing at the second Bosnian level, the First League of the Republika Srpska.
 In 2017, he signed with league rivals, ambitious FK Zvijezda 09, reaching with their promotion to the 2018–19 Premier League of Bosnia and Herzegovina.
 During the winter break of the season, he accepted an offer to move abroad again, this time signing with the Danish 1st Division side Næstved Boldklub.
 After exactly a year, he returned to former Yugoslavia and joined Serbian SuperLiga side FK Mladost Lučani.

 On 15 January 2021, Krajišnik moved to fellow league club FK Metalac Gornji Milanovac.